robmasocco/AOS-TAG/ideas.md

 - Lock receivers's rw_sem as reader.
 - Check instance pointer, eventually exit.
 - Check permissions if required (flag), eventually exit.
-- Acquire level condition spinlock as reader.
+- Acquire level condition spinlock.
 - Atomically read the current *condition selector* from the level condition struct.
 - Atomically increment the current *epoch presence counter* in the level condition struct.
 - **MEMORY FENCE**
-- Release level condition spinlock as reader.
+- Release level condition spinlock.
-- Acquire instance condition spinlock as reader.
+- Acquire instance condition spinlock.
 - Atomically read the current *global condition selector* from the instance condition struct.
 - Atomically increment the current *global epoch presence counter* in the instance condition struct.
 - **MEMORY FENCE**
-- Release instance condition spinlock as reader.
+- Release instance condition spinlock.
 - Wait on the current epoch's level queue (with *wait_event_interruptible(...)*) with (*curr_condition || curr_globl_condition*).
 Catch signals here and be very careful about which locks to release and counters to atomically decrement upon exit!!!
 - If *curr_globl_condition == True* we've been awoken:
     - Atomically decrement both global and level epoch presence counter.